mhitchi/best/README.md

 bauhaus vibes

 # technologies
-I believe the simplest instance of this site will require React.js, Node.js, Webpack, HTML, CSS, Three.js.
+I believe the simplest instance of this site will require React.js, Node.js, Webpack, HTML, CSS, SASS, Three.js, Animate.css, Greensock.js.

+I think the whole site will be built as a continuous carousel, with the mouse tracker as a left or right arrow depending on where on the screen it is.

+Product photography will be able to be added directly to the image foler and be pulled randomly to fall vertically and layer randomly like the current live github site. https://beststudioandworkshop.github.io/whatsbest/